cloudkernel-tech/pursuit-guide/docs/quick-start.rst

 Software
 ^^^^^^^^^^

-(1) QGroundControl Ground Station Software
+(1) QGroundControl Software

-The Pursuit-specific QGC ground station is released on our official GitHub page: `<https://github.com/cloudkernel-tech/qgroundcontrol/releases>`_ , and will be continuously updated.
+The customized QGroundControl is released on our official GitHub page: `<https://github.com/cloudkernel-tech/qgroundcontrol/releases>`_ , and will be continuously updated.

 - Windows 11: